-- The agency owner or operating manager or a person in a control position must have been in the paying home care business for at least one year.
+- The agency owner or an affiliated person must have been in the paying home care business for at least one year.

-- The agency has multi-tiered Background Check Policy, including but not limited to, a 50 state multi-jurisdictional, criminal, sex offender registry and driving record check for caregivers under their employ.
+- The agency has a caregiver multi-tiered Background Check Policy, including but not limited to, a 50 state multi-jurisdictional, criminal, sex offender registry and driving record check for caregivers under their employ.

 - The agency must have no unresolved complaints with state or federal licensing agencies.